Deploy Azure SQL Databases

 Frequently Asked Questions

-Database Creation & Restore
+Database Creation & Modes

 You can create a database using different createMode values:

-• Default - Standard database creation
+• Default - Create a new empty database

 • Secondary - Create a secondary replica (requires sourceDatabaseId and secondaryType)